wleme/HandlingEnumsInApi/README.md

     }
 ```

-- In the controller you need to validate the model which, according to our custom validator above, will not be valid if they send up something different than home or office.
-It also converts the dto to the model using automapper,
+#### Receive the dto in your api method

-adds the model and converts the model to a response dto.
+The controller needs to validate the model which, according to our custom validator above, will not be valid if they send up something different than home or office.
+It also converts the dto to the model using automapper, adds the model and converts the model to a response dto.

 ``` csharp
         [HttpPost]